brandonheller62/calculus-coach/README.md

-# Brandon's Tutor — AP Calculus AB Study App
+# Calculus Coach — AP Calculus AB Study App

 An AI-powered tutoring app that quizzes you on AP Calculus AB through interactive multiple-choice and free-response questions.
 Built with a React + Vite frontend and an Express backend, streaming answers in real time via OpenAI's Assistants API.